-Once we have everything we need, we aim to assess applications in 12 weeks and, following assessment, your application will be assigned to the next scheduled decision meeting.
+Once we have everything we need, we aim to assess applications within eight weeks, but on occasion assessment may take longer.
 (Please note: we cannot start assessing your application until all the required checks are completed and we receive all the required supporting information.)